AndreiMoraru123/2D-Tracker/README.md

 Linear, extended and unscented Kalman filter models for tracking the movement of an object in 2D interactive game in MATLAB

 Linear Kalman filter estimator for a linear trajectory:
-Lqr/Place were userd alternatively to actuate the sharks movement based on the estimations
+Lqr/Place were used alternatively to actuate the shark's movement based on the estimations

 ![lkf](https://user-images.githubusercontent.com/81184255/179504407-11330108-6403-45d3-b3c5-dfb5a9cc735d.gif)